RATING: 3 Keys RESULT: Won REMAINING: 1:14

 First impressions are a funny thing.
 At first glance walking in the door, it would give the impression that this is far more a small apartment than a home in a pleasant little neighborhood.
-Thankfully, that couldn’t be further from the case.
-Progressing through this adventure opens more and more of the home to you, though it remands a fairly basic affair in terms of decor.
-Of note, we did appreciate a second floor bedroom (that yes, you climb a flight of stairs to get to!) and a well placed secret passage into the killer’s lair.
+Progressing through this game opens more of the home to you, though it remands a fairly basic affair in terms of decor.
+Of note, we did appreciate a second floor bedroom (that yes, you climb a flight of stairs to get to.)

-This game exists in a fairly large footprint of space, which really makes it feel a lot more grand scale than you’d ever expect upon walking in the door to begin your mission.
+This game exists in a fairly large footprint of space.
 It allows for a comfortable flow that really enhances the gameplay, with some great “back and forth” moments between rooms.

-Important to us, it’s also decorated to feel like a home.
+To a small degree, it’s also decorated to feel like a home.
 Knick Knacks sit on tables.
 Bookshelves are full of books.
 Furniture is of proper scale and places realistically.
-Unlike many “home-themed” games that often go that route simply to make sourcing decor an easier task, Suburban Serial Killer successfully creates a mood wherein if you were dropped into the game blindfolded, you could conceivably believe you really did wind up in someone’s actual home.
+Unlike many “home-themed” games that often go that route simply to make sourcing decor an easier task, Suburban Serial Killer at least attempts to create a mood wherein if you were dropped into the game blindfolded, you could conceivably believe you really did wind up in someone’s (modest) home.

-The puzzles strive to remain complimentary to the storyworld at all times.
+The puzzles make an honest attempt to remain complimentary to the storyworld at most times.
 You’ll find yourselves thinking like true detectives as you try to gather background information on the suspect, as well as uncover tidbits about his victims that make them – or their remains – identifiable.
-From a story flow perspective, this truly is a very enjoyable game.

-Though some tech is thrown into the mix, at it’s heart Suburban Serial Killer still relies somewhat heavily on four digit number codes – and while to be clear, that in no way makes this great game any less fun; it’s just a bit jarring for the narrative that everything connects to a padlock.
-While I can live with lots of four digit number padlocks, if I’m being honest the one moment I could have done without was finding a giant word search as one of the final steps to solve the murder.
-While word searches certainly have their place in activity books to kill time during long flights, I’m just not a fan of finding that sort of thing in an Escape Game, and find it almost impossible to truly story-justify its existence.
-Again though and most importantly, word search or not, at the end of the day you’re still leave with a fantastic game.
+Though some tech is thrown into the mix, at it’s heart Suburban Serial Killer still relies somewhat heavily on four digit number codes – and while to be clear, that in no way makes this good game any less fun; it’s just a bit jarring for the narrative that everything connects to a padlock.

 Without giving away spoilers, the climax of this game brings together pieces from the five different murders in a really authentic, albeit grisly finale puzzle that perfectly evokes the mood of a true-to-life CSI investigation.
 It’s a fun moment that is both a solid game payoff as well as narrative resolution – something that oftentimes story-driven games somehow forget the importance of.
 And though it was a bit odd to have to reuse those pieces to solve a second unrelated puzzle step that at times felt more like a “take two,” at the end of the day its inclusion really enhances the immersion of Suburban Serial Killer’s storyworld.

 I wasn’t sure how excited to let myself get prior to walking into another cold case murder game.
 Needless to say, I’ve seen quite a few of them, and they tend to blend together over time.
-Thankfully, Suburban Serial Killer is a notable exception to the trope.
-This game is fun from start to finish, and has a really solid game flow that kept our experienced group on our toes, right down to the last minute and change left on the clock in a true race-to-the-finish adrenaline rush.
+Thankfully, Suburban Serial Killer is a decent enough example of the trope.
+This game is fun from start to finish, and has a really solid flow that kept our experienced group on our toes, right down to the last minute and change left on the clock in a true race-to-the-finish adrenaline rush.

 Though the name will be familiar to our readers, Escape Room Entertainment is actually, in essence a brand new company.
-Through a licensing agreement with their original sister location in Melbourne, FL, they share the Escape Room Entertainment branding – but beyond the logo and the enjoyable quality of game play, that’s where the similarities end.
+Through a licensing agreement with their original sister location in Melbourne, FL, they share the Escape Room Entertainment branding – but beyond the logo that’s where the similarities end.
 The Melbourne location will always be high on our list of recommendations, but we have difficulty endorsing the Orlando venue with all the stellar competition around them.